leezer3/OpenBVE/Contributing.md

 #### Code Licencing

-The basic licence for openBVE Public Domain.
+The basic licence for openBVE is Public Domain.
 Please only contribute code which is licenced under either Public Domain, or loose permissive licences (e.g. BSD-2 and compatible)

 ### Backwards Compatibility